 - Q: Are you members of a professional organization?

 A: Professionalism is highly important to us.
-Our ten year plan includes becoming an accredited organization, which is a long process.
-Amanda Badger has been a professional member of the Zoological Association of America since January 2015.
+Founder Amanda Badger has been a professional member of the Zoological Association of America since January 2015.
+Additionally, Wild Hearts is Humane Certified™ by American Humane, of the “No Animals Were Harmed” fame.

 - Q: Don’t animals belong in the wild?